Large farmhouse in the distance across a green lawn.

 What Is A Verified Approval Letter?

 At Rocket Mortgage®, we take your approval application very seriously.
-During our Verified Approval process1, we’ll pull your credit and ask for documentation verifying your income and assets, including your W-2s, income tax returns, pay stubs and statements for any accounts you want to use as assets.
+During our Verified Approval1 process, we’ll pull your credit and ask for documentation verifying your income and assets, including your W-2s, income tax returns, pay stubs and statements for any accounts you want to use as assets.

 Because we take the time to verify the information you provide, our Verified Approval Letter is a strong indication that a borrower who has been approved will close on the mortgage.
 This Verified Approval Letter will separate you from the rest of the mortgage-seeking pack.
-In fact, if your application doesn’t lead to a closing, we’ll pay you $1,000.
+In fact, if through no fault of your own your application doesn’t lead to a closing, we’ll pay you $1,000.

-If you’re making an all-cash offer, you should consider attaching a Proof of Funds letter to your offer to show the seller that you really do have the cash on hand needed to complete the sale.
-If you’ll need a mortgage to complete the sale, you’ll attach your preapproval letter to your offer to show you’ve been vetted by a lender and are creditworthy.
+If you’re making an all-cash offer, you should consider attaching a proof of funds letter to your offer to show the seller that you really do have the cash on hand needed to complete the sale.
+If you’ll need a mortgage to complete the sale, you’ll attach your preapproval letter to your offer to show you’ve been vetted by a lender for the amount you are offering and are creditworthy.

-Get ready to close on your mortgage loan when you reach an agreement with your sellers.
 Most lenders require 30 – 45 days to finalize the details of your loan and to make sure your home meets your loan’s minimum requirements.
 Your lender will schedule an appraisal and underwrite your loan during this time.
-You should also order a home inspection before your close.

 Let’s look at each of these steps in a little more detail.